-(according to the internal rules of procedure of the beneficiary) or have a superior quality and the price is in line with the initial approved budget.
+items bought, namely: the items are identical with those approved by the legal representative or by superior personnel with tasks in this regard (according to the internal rules of procedure of the beneficiary) or have a superior quality and the price is in line with the initial approved budget.
 If the object of the purchase is works, then the beneficiary must conclude a reception minutes with the provider stating that the works fulfills the quality and quantity criteria.
 When receiving the services/products/works, the beneficiary must perform a rigorous check on the quality of the products/ services/ works purchased/ performed against the specifications (if they were drafted and made available to the provider/ included in the contract, purchase order or procurement notice).
 This information shall be included in the receipt minutes.
 The beneficiary must draft an internal document approving the receipt of the products/services/works and of the payment of countersign the final report issued by the contractor, concluding the procedure.
 This document must include information regarding the products/ services/ works subject of the purchase order / procurement notice/ contract, namely: the discrepancies between planned and actual activities and budget, the receipt minutes, a qualitative and quantitative evaluation of the products/services/works against the technical specification (if the case), the price, a description of the activities (if the case), all the relevant documents regarding the completion of the activities, (reports, attendance registers, time recording system etc.) etc. The beneficiary performs a review of invoices submitted by the contractor for avoiding duplication (i.e. multiple invoices for the same amount, invoice number etc.) or falsification.
 All the invoices received from the contractor should be checked and approved by the financial expert/ manager (internal document) before payment.
 For any discrepancies between the information provided by the contractor and the contract, if the case, the beneficiary shall request for clarifications.
 In case of works, it is recommended the beneficiary to request works certificates or other form of verification certifies, awarded by an independent party, to be provided on the completion of the activities, according to the legal provisions in force.
-Contract amendments The amendments to the contract must be verified and approved by a senior level personnel within the beneficiary.
-Reports/approvals
+The amendments to the contract must be verified Con ntract amendments and approved by a senior level personnel within the Reports/approvals beneficiary.